OctopusDeploy/blog/blog/2021-10/multi-cloud-kubernetes/index.md

 ## Switching cloud provider K8s services
 Consider the following scenario: your organization chose to use AWS as its cloud provider.
 You deployed your application, PetClinic, to EKS using the following process:

-- **Deploy MySQL**: this step deploys a MySQL container to the K8s cluster to be used as the database back end.
+- **Deploy MySQL**: this step deploys a MySQL container to the K8s cluster to be used as the database back-end.
 - **Run flyway**: this step executes a K8s job that will create and seed the database on the MySQL container.
 - **Deploy petclinic web with load balancer**: this step creates a deployment for the PetClinic web front-end and places a load balancer in front of it.
 - **Deploy Kubernetes ingress resource**: this step creates an NGINX ingress controller in front of the load balancer.